sstevens2/MDTP/5YCM/5YCM_Report.md

 Using these methods we can identify strains within the sequence discrete populations and look for ecological differentiation and perhaps catch a variety of stages of speciation put forth by [@Shapiro2014].

 While the stages form a continuum in their differences and may not be precisely identified using metagenomes, the level of recombination between strains should give an idea of approximately the stages of speciation.
-I plan to use metaSNV(@Costea) to calculate the F~ST~ value, which is a measure of genome differentation, between genomes as previously adjusted for metagenomics data[@Schloissnig2012].
+I plan to use metaSNV[@Costea] to calculate the F~ST~ value, which is a measure of genome differentiation, as previously adjusted for metagenomics data[@Schloissnig2012] between haplotypes.
 Lower F~ST~ values will indicate earlier stages of speciation where the haplotypes are still heavily recombining.
 I can then use the differences between haplotypes (SNVs and flexible gene content) in conjunction with F~ST~ to find differing stages of speciation within sequence-discrete populations.
-In capturing many stages of speciation we hope to better understand the principles of diversification and how sequence-discrete populations emerge and separate from one another.
+By capturing many stages of speciation we hope to better understand the principles of diversification and how sequence-discrete populations emerge and separate from one another.
-The results of this 'reverse ecology' approach can also be used to develop hypotheses for future work in the lab about the ecological differences between the haplotypes identified.
+The results of this 'reverse ecology' approach can then be used to develop hypotheses for future work in the lab about the ecological differences between the haplotypes identified.

 ![Diagram from Sampling to Sequence-discrete Populations](images/binning_experimental_plan_diagram_to_mapping.png)